swisscryptoday/swisscryptoday.github.io/_posts/2023-09-08-cryptoday.md

 ### Announcement

 After a 3 year long hiatus, we’re excited to announce that the second Swiss Crypto Day will be taking place at ETH Zürich on Friday 8 September 2023.
-Details can be found below, with more program details to follow!

 ##### When:
 8 September 2023, 9:00 - 17:00